AdarshYadav-dev/styled-table-react/README.md

 # Styled Table React

-A clean and responsive **React and Vite** project displaying a styled product table with color indicators, price details, and quantity inputs.
+A clean and responsive **React and Vite** project displaying a styled product table with color indicators, price details, and quantity inputs...

 ##  Tech Stack
 - React + Vite